-The theme of World Asthma Day 2020 is "Enough Asthma Deaths".
+The theme of World Asthma Day 2020 was "Enough Asthma Deaths".

-The theme of World Asthma Day 2019 was "STOP for Asthma”.
-Here the theme represents symptom evaluation, test response, observe, assess and proceed to adjust treatment.
-The Global Initiative of Health (GINA) organise checkup camps across the world to diagnose and treat asthma.
-Even National Institutes of Health (NIH) also organise medical camps, provide free checkups and medicines for the patients suffering from Asthma.
+The theme of World Asthma Day 2019 was "STOP for Asthma."
+Here the theme represents symptom evaluation, test response, observation, assessment, and proceeding to adjust treatment.
+The Global Initiative of Health (GINA) organises checkup camps across the world to diagnose and treat asthma.
+Even the National Institutes of Health (NIH) also organises medical camps and provides free checkups and medicine for patients suffering from asthma.

 World Asthma Day: History

-In 1998, first World Asthma Day was celebrated in more than 35 countries in conjunction with the first World Asthma Meeting in Barcelona, Spain.
-As participation increases and the day has become the world's most important asthma awareness and education events.
-It aims to educate people on how best to get control over this respiratory problem and other allergic diseases.
+In 1998, the first World Asthma Day was celebrated in more than 35 countries in conjunction with the first World Asthma Meeting in Barcelona, Spain.
+As participation increases, the day has become the world's most important asthma awareness and education event.
+It aims to educate people on how to best get control of this respiratory problem and other allergic diseases.

 How is World Asthma Day celebrated?

-- NAEPP’s biggest step is APP taken to bring together the clinicians, patients and others who take care of the asthmatic patients to work together jointly in order to seize control over asthma.
+NAEPP’s biggest step is APP taken to bring together the doctors, patients, and others who take care of asthmatic patients to work together jointly in order to seize control over asthma.

 Some activities that are performed:

-- To start with the best treatment Asthma free check-up camps are organised.
+- To start with the best treatment for Asthma free check-up camps are organized.

 - In the required areas new asthma clinics and pharmacies are opened.

-- In several countries, Asthma Societies celebrates World Asthma Day on the national level.
+- In several countries, Asthma Societies celebrate World Asthma Day on the national level.

-- Through TV channel and news channels, various awareness messages are distributed like “fighting asthma with every breath”.
+- Through TV channels and news channels, various awareness messages are distributed like “fighting asthma with every breath”.

-- Several schools provide classes to spread awareness about Asthma disease, its symptoms, precautions and preventions.
+- Several schools provide classes to spread awareness about Asthma disease, its symptoms, precautions, and prevention.

-- For the awareness of public Asthma posters, banners are distributed in many areas.
+- For the awareness of public Asthma posters, and banners are distributed in many areas.